Veronica-1/Capstone/README.md

 The purpose of this project is to produce a feasible pipeline for predicting a custom housing market wellness index in real-time, which is especially relevant during times of disruption.
 This approach is scalable for predicting other socioeconomic conditions with satellite imagery.

-The full report for this project can be found here: PUBLIC WORD DOC, PDF, OR PDF UPLOADED TO THIS GITHUB PAGE.
+The full report for this project can be found here: *PUBLIC REPORT PDF*.

 **Results**: results overview